Rage Against the Machine: 1995–2000: Mainstream success

 In 1997, the band opened for U2 on the PopMart Tour.
 Their profits went to organizations such as the Union of Needletrades, Industrial and Textile Employees, Women Alive and the Zapatista Front for National Liberation.
 Rage began an abortive headlining U.S. tour with Wu-Tang Clan.
 Police in several jurisdictions unsuccessfully attempted to have the concerts canceled, citing, among other reasons, the band's "violent and anti-law enforcement philosophies".
 After Wu-Tang Clan failed to appear during a concert at Riverport, they were removed from the lineup and replaced with the Roots.
 Sony Records released Live & Rare, compiling B-sides and live performances, in Japan in June 1998.
 A live video, Rage Against the Machine, was released later the same year.

 In 1999, Rage Against the Machine played at the Woodstock '99 concert.
 Their third album, The Battle of Los Angeles, debuted at number one in 1999, selling 450,000 copies in the first week and was certified double-platinum.
 That year, the song "Wake Up" was featured on the soundtrack of the film The Matrix.
 The track "Calm Like a Bomb" was used in the sequel, The Matrix Reloaded (2003).
 In 2000, the band planned to support the Beastie Boys on the "Rhyme and Reason" tour, but the tour was cancelled when the Beastie Boys drummer, Mike D, suffered a serious injury.
-In 2003, The Battle of Los Angeles was ranked number 426 on Rolling Stone's 500 Greatest Albums of All Time.
+In 2003, The Battle of Los Angeles was ranked number 426 on Rolling Stones 500 Greatest Albums of All Time.